VovaVal/tic-tac-toe/README.md

 # tic-tac-toe
-This is tic tac toe game for two players.
+This is a tic tac toe game for two players.